NestJS Prisma Global Exception Filter Guide 2026

 Your API returns 500 Internal Server Error for everything.
-Unique constraint violations?
+Unique constraint violation?
 500. Record not found?
-500. Foreign key failures?
+500. Foreign key failure?
 Still 500.
-Users see nothing helpful, developers get zero context, and debugging production issues becomes guesswork.
+Users see nothing helpful, developers get zero context, and debugging production becomes guesswork.

 This happens because Prisma throws PrismaClientKnownRequestError exceptions that NestJS doesn't handle by default.
-The built-in exception layer catches them, sure, but treats every database error identically.
-We need proper NestJS catch global Prisma error handling that maps each Prisma error code to appropriate HTTP status codes.
+The framework catches them but treats every database error identically.
+You need proper global exception filters that map each Prisma error code to appropriate HTTP status codes.

 src/